-I’m passionate about helping women find freedom from perfectionism, anxiety, OCD, body image issues, and disordered eating.
+I’m passionate about helping women find freedom from OCD, anxiety, body image issues, and disordered eating.
 I ultimately became a counselor because I’ve been where you are now.
 Although our stories likely look different, I know what it's like to feel like you’re at a breaking point because you can no longer live up to your own expectations or the expectations of others.
 I know firsthand that therapy works, and am confident that counseling can give you the space you need to make sustainable, long-term change.

 Counselor, business owner, bookworm, plant mom, Swiftie, recovering perfectionist, & fellow human.